 The CPF Board may impose interest if CPF contributions are not paid to the Board on time.
-As this is an offence under the CPF Act, the late interest payment is a penalty and is not tax-deductible.
+As this is an offence under the Central Provident Fund Act 1953, the late interest payment is a penalty and is not tax-deductible.

 Interest Incurred on Late Payment of Fees to a Management Corporation for a Strata Title Plan (MCST)

 Late payment interest may be imposed if contributions (including management fees) are not paid to the MCST on time.
 As the late interest payment is not a penalty for committing an offence, it is tax-deductible if it is incurred in the production of income.